telin0411/HRA-PyTorch/README.md

 - click (pip install click)

 ## Usage
-In the config.yaml, specify the hyper parameters
+In the config.yaml, specify the hyper parameters, see the comments in the file for the details.
 You can use --mode to change from dgn, dgn+1, hra, and hra+1 The outputs will be saved in the ./results folder as default.